ronak1311/hotelmanagement/README.md

 # About
+- This is Mini project i have developed during my study in conestoga for a specefic subject.
 - The Hotel Booking Management System project involves the design, development, and testing of a web-based application tailored for efficient booking management and customer satisfaction.
 It covers various phases including high-level design, unit testing, integration testing, system testing, and acceptance testing to ensure functionality, performance, and security.